Cara Welch (Modern Languages and Cultures), Program Director

 Commitment to international education is part of the liberal arts philosophy of St. John Fisher College.
 The Foreign Study Program extends the campus curriculum to include offerings at 100 programs around the world.
-Official affiliation arrangements with the American Institute for Foreign Study (AIFS), Central College Abroad, The American University of Rome (AUR), and the Council on International Educational Exchange (CIEE) provide our students the opportunity of an academic experience in Europe, Latin America, Southeast Asia, and Africa.
+Official affiliation arrangements with the American Institute for Foreign Study (AIFS), Central College Abroad, and the Council on International Educational Exchange (CIEE) provide our students the opportunity of an academic experience in Africa, Europe, Latin America, the Middle East, Southeast Asia, and the Pacific.
 In partnership with Hobart and William Smith College, we also offer a faculty-directed program in Galway, Ireland each spring semester.

 More information is available on the Foreign Study website.

-English or foreign language programs for a semester or year are open to all juniors and seniors with a minimum 2.75 grade point average.
+Study Abroad programs for a semester or year are open to all juniors and seniors with a minimum 2.75 grade point average.
 Sophomores with a minimum 3.00 grade point average who have declared a major and secured approval by their department may also participate.
 Students who apply for participation in a foreign study program must also be in good disciplinary standing at the College and must adhere to the Fisher Code of Conduct while abroad.
 Transfer students must have completed at least one semester at St. John Fisher College before applying to study abroad.

 There are exciting options for students in most majors who plan their academic careers early.
 International internships are available in London, England, Florence, Italy, and Perth, Australia, as well as at several other sites which require a foreign language.
 Nursing students may participate for a full semester provided that it is during the second semester sophomore year or they may select a summer placement option between the junior and senior years.